Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Introduction

-We identify 16 static features for driving scenarios in SDCs virtual tests, such as the length of the road, the number of left and right turns, etc. These features are extracted from the test scenarios prior to their execution.
+We designed and computed 16 static features for driving scenarios in SDCs virtual tests, such as the length of the road, the number of left and right turns, etc. These features are extracted from the test scenarios prior to their execution, and for them, we investigated which ones are non-collinear (see Section \ref{sec:pca}) according to Principal Component Analysis (PCA).
 Hence, we introduce \approach, a TCP approach based on Genetic Algorithms (GA) that prioritizes test cases of SDCs by leveraging these features.